© Association for Tropical Biology and Conservation

 Member benefits include:

-Biotropica: The official journal of the ATBC with an ISI-ranking of 2.351 (2012).
-Free print and online access, and free page charges for articles.
+Biotropica: The official journal of the ATBC with an Impact Factor of 2.084 (2014).
+Free access and free page charges for articles.
 With online submission of manuscripts, publication is faster than ever!

 Support for Conservation Initiatives: The Association is playing an increasingly vigorous role in tropical conservation via the ATBC Conservation Committee, which is open to all members.